Caregiving Tips from the Pros: 8 Words of Advice

 2. Helping your loved one look good can help them feel good, too.

-CAREGiver Theresa says, “Washing their hair, getting a trim or a haircut can vastly improve how they feel and see themselves.
+Galway CAREGiver Theresa says, “Washing their hair, getting a trim or a haircut can vastly improve how they feel and see themselves.
 Update their clothes as their size changes or they lose a lot of weight.
-Purchasing two or three brightly colored, patterned ‘senior bibs’ or ‘painting smocks’ that can be put on and washed every day can also extend the life of their clothes.”
+Purchasing two or three brightly coloured, patterned ‘senior bibs’ or ‘painting smocks’ that can be put on and washed every day can also extend the life of their clothes.”

 3. Give them the freedom to forget.